 Managed Software Center (MSC) is an open-source software deployment tool for macOS.
 It is sometimes referred to as “Munki,” which is the name of the backend process that runs it.

-Managed Software Center is where UVM macOS users can obtain campus-licensed software such as Microsoft Office applications, JMP, SPSS, Endnote, and more.
+Managed Software Center is where UVM macOS users can obtain and update campus-licensed software such as Microsoft Office applications, JMP, SPSS, Endnote, and more.
 For all intents and purposes it is a custom UVM app store.

 Managed Software Center comes pre-installed on UVM owned laptops that have been enrolled in the Apple DEP program, but can also be installed manually as needed.